neivv/aice/Documentation.md

 Note that any expression using these other units [needs to provide a default value][opt-expr] when the other unit is missing.

+Additionally any `spritelocal` variable names can be used to resolve the value of the `spritelocal` for the referenced unit's sprite.
+For example `unit.target.some_variable` can be used to read `some_variable` from unit's target.
+Note that when accessing `spritelocal`s from other units, an uninitialized `spritelocal` will also cause the default value to be executed.

+That is, `6 + unit.target.some_variable default -1` will evaluate to -1 if
+either `unit.target` does not exist, or if target has not set `some_variable` to any value.
+This is different from plain `spritelocal` access (`6 + some_variable`) which will print an error if the `some_variable` has not bee initialized.

 If you want to check if an unit exists, for example to jump depending on that, `has(unit_name)` boolean expression can be used.